ricardobiundo/portfolio/README.md

 # Curriculum
 Welcome to my software developer portfolio template built with Next.js and Bootstrap, which helps you showcase your work and skills as a software developer.
 With this portfolio, you'll be able to impress potential employers or clients with your work and expertise.

-The page is hosted for free in github pages built and deployed using github actions.
+The page is hosted for free in github pages, built and deployed using github actions.

 ## Demo
-To view a live demo, click here: https://brendanglancy.software/
+To view a live demo, click here: https://koffiecode.com

 ## Prerequisites
 * You can easily run the application using the supplied docker-compose file which will start a nodejs server and mount the current folder.